jhallen/joes-sandbox/editor-perf/readme.md

 ## Rehighlight test

-Time used to load test.xml, split window, jump to end of buffer in other window, insert '\<!--' at beginning (so that other window gets changed) and then exit.
+Time used to load test.xml, split window, jump to end of file in other window, insert '\<!--' at beginning (so that highlighting of the entire file changes and appears in the window at the end of file) and then exit.

 |Editor|Time (seconds)|
 |------|---|